• Skip to primary navigation

 You will need to incorporate three different perspectives as you grow your new practice of self-care through movement,

-✴ MINDSET:
+✴ MIND:

 Be fully conscious of how powerful this low-impact, low-stress plan is.
 What you believe about the benefit of an activity directly affects the outcome.